lrbmike/scrapegraph-ai-fastapi/README.md

 playwright install
 # If prompted "ImportError: burr package is not installed.
 Please install it with 'pip install scrapegraphai[burr]'"
 pip install scrapegraphai[burr]
+# If prompted RuntimeError: To use the fastapi command, please install "fastapi[standard]"
+pip install "fastapi[standard]"
 ```

 ## Environment